Guard Your Heart: The Virtuous Woman’s Guide

 Pharaoh

-God through Moses pleaded with Pharoah to release the Israelites from slavery.
+God through Moses pleaded with Pharaoh to release the Israelites from slavery.
 After many repeated attempts through miracles and plagues, Pharaoh would not budge.

 Eventually, Pharoah and many horsemen were overthrown in the red sea because of their resistance to God.